 9. Beautyberry

-Beautyberry (Callicarpa Americana) produces clusters of lovely pink-purple berries which provide food for birds into wintertime.
+Beautyberry (Callicarpa Americana) produces clusters of lovely pink-purple berries that provide food for birds into wintertime.
 This medium-sized shrub is native to the southeastern US.

 10. Sassafras